 Besides water coming up from the shower drain, there are other signs you may have a sewer drain clog:

 While a sink or toilet can clog on their own, these are usually minor instances that can be remedied with a plunger.
 However, if there are numerous clogs in your home, it’s likely a sign the sewer drain is clogged.

-If you’ve noticed your plumbing fixtures are acting up and functioning in an unusual manner, it could be a sign of a clogged sewer line.
+If you’ve noticed your plumbing fixtures are acting up and functioning in an unusual manner, it could be a sign of a clogged sewer line rather than you needing simple fixture repairs.
 For example, if you flush your toilet and any amount of water comes back up into the toilet, sink, or shower, you likely have a clog.

 What Should I Do If I Have a Clogged Sewer Drain?

 If you suspect you have a clogged sewer drain, it’s important to call a professional plumber as soon as possible.
-Clogged sewer drains are considered a plumbing emergency and if not addressed right away, can lead to severe damage.
-In less serious cases, you may be able to remove the clog yourself with a drain snake, but only attempt to do this if you are confident in your skills.
+Clogged sewer drains are considered a plumbing emergency and if not addressed right away, can lead to severe damage to your pipes.
+This can, in turn, lead to very costly plumbing repairs.